Was your urine brown or tea colored soon after having an angiogram to check for a brain aneurysm?

 If your urine is brown or the color of tea or cola – soon after your brain angiogram or at any time – you’ll need to alert your doctor to this.

-There are over a dozen causes of this symptom, ranging from benign to life-threatening.
+There are over a dozen causes of dark urine, ranging from benign to life-threatening.

 Dr. Zafar is author of the book, “Why Doctors Need to Be Leaders.”
 His interests include vascular and endovascular neurology, and the neurosciences.